datapfranc/datapfranc.github.io-src/content/How-to-Do-DI.md

 But users most likely have different username/pseudo so these are not easily merged from raw data.
 We need more complex business logic and transformation to be implemented (ex. of rules: users with 2 or more highly similar reviews are considered same user).
 Remember: transformation rules do not belong to Integration layer but more toward Presentation layer.
 So let's postpone this transformation (and leave it for future post..) and simply record users as-is from site/username .

-##Wrap-up
+###Wrap-up

 Data Integration layer is critical to BI/Analytic projects.
-Along the route to Knowledge, everything depends on this layer whose critical role is to capture raw fact-based data!
+Along the path to Knowledge, every derived data depends on the layer capturing raw fact-based data!

 Presentation aspects (aka Delivery, Reporting, etc.) should not influence design decisions and modeling aspect of Data Integration layer, but only its data content.